 These rings beautifully blend traditional Kenyan jewelry making and materials with a modern, minimal design.
 The only downside we see is picking our favorite combination of horn and bone.
 Guess we'll have to have one of each!

 The white inlays of these baubles are sustainably harvested bone, while the darker inlays come from horn.
 Transforming bone and horn into objects of use is a time-honored African tradition.
-The raw material comes from Ankole cows, native to Uganda and raised for food.
+The raw material comes from the African Ankole cow, primarily raised for food.
 The horn, which can weigh 1600 pounds and span 8', is boiled until malleable and shaped into handsome wares like this one.